nvdaaddons/AddonTemplate/readme.md

 You need the following software to use this code for your NVDA add-on development and packaging:

 * a Python distribution (3.7 or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
-* Scons - [Website](https://www.scons.org/) - version 3.1.0 or greater.
-Install it using **pip** or grab an windows installer from the website.
+* Scons - [Website](https://www.scons.org/) - version 3.1.0 or later.
+You can instlal it via PIP.
 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
-* Markdown-2.0.1 or greater, if you want to convert documentation files to HTML documents.
-You can [Download Markdown-2.0.1 installer for Windows](https://pypi.python.org/pypi/Markdown/2.0.1) or get it using `pip install markdown`.
+* Markdown 3.1.0 or later, if you want to convert documentation files to HTML documents.
+You can install it via PIP.

 ## Usage

-### To create a new NVDA add-on, taking advantage of this template:
+### To create a new NVDA add-on using this template:

 1. Create an empty folder to hold the files for your add-on.
 2. Copy the **site_scons** folder, and the following files, into your new empty folder: **buildVars.py**, **manifest.ini.tpl**, **manifest-translated.ini.tpl**, **sconstruct**, **.gitignore**, and **.gitattributes**